Coffee Machine Rental: Insider Guide

 If you’re thinking about renting or leasing a office coffee machine, please read my insider’s guide first.

-Our family has been in the vending machine business for over 40 years, so I do have insider knowledge of the office coffee machine market.
+Our family has been in the vending machine business in the UK for over 40 years, so I do have insider knowledge of the office coffee machine market.

-I often get asked for rental options on our leading brands of coffee machines, such as Bravilor bean to cup coffee machines, Flavia coffee machines, and Keurig coffee pod machines.
+I often get asked for rental options on our leading brands of coffee machines.
 It can be confusing for small companies and organizations - who are looking to spread the cost of their hot drinks machine purchase - to work out if rental is a viable option.